22 Best Restaurant Bathrooms in Greater Boston

 Located in a former batting cage underneath the Fenway Park bleachers, this is one of the most unique sports bars in all of Boston.
-And men, at least, who need to use the restroom during the game won’t miss any action, thanks to a two-way glass window installed above a row of urinals that looks into the bar and toward the view of the field.
+In the men’s room, you won’t miss any of the action of the game, thanks to a two-way glass window installed above a row of urinals that looks into the bar and toward the view of the field.

 Citrus & Salt

-The whimsical, bright, and beachy vibes of chef Jason Santos’s Coastal Mexican restaurant extend to the décor of the women’s room.
+The whimsical, bright, and beachy vibes of chef Jason Santos’ coastal Mexican restaurant extend to the décor of the women’s room.
 The floral-skull wallpaper and cheeky mirror message (“I didn’t text you, tequila did”) are picture-perfect.

 142 Berkeley St., Back Bay, Boston, 833-324-8787, citrusandsaltboston.com.